Skip to Content

 Word origin

 The modern French word chat comes from cattus (domsetic cat) in Latin.
-The modern French félin, an adjective meaning relating to cats or noun meaning memeber of that cat family, comes from felinus in Latin.
+The modern French félin, an adjective meaning relating to cats or noun meaning member of that cat family, comes from felinus in Latin.

 Example sentences